 Housing policies.
 Students in good standing are eligible to live in the Residence Hall.
-To be housed in the residence hall a student must submit an application, a roommate preference form, and an EMT form, pay a \$100 occupancy and damage deposit, and sign a room and board contract.
+To be housed in the Residence Hall a student must submit an application, a roommate preference form, and an EMT form, pay a \$100 occupancy and damage deposit, and sign a room and board contract.
 The contract is binding for the entire academic year.
 Students who officially withdraw from USC during the first 10 weeks of each semester are refunded a prorated amount of room and board charges provided there are no outstanding debts to the university.
-The Residence Hall director must clear deviation from stated policies.
+The director of Residence Life must clear deviation from stated policies.

 A \$100 occupancy and damage deposit must accompany each application for space in the hall.
 This deposit is NOT applied to room and board payment and is held in escrow for the duration of the student's occupancy.
 Occupancy and damage deposit payments may not be deferred.

 Housing for married students.
 At present there is no housing available on campus for married students.
 Married students should contact the University Center for referral to housing in the community.

 Contract board policies.
 Residence Hall students are required to contract for meals at the university.
 Meal plans are purchased each semester and allow the student full dining privileges for that term.
-Meal passes are not transferrable.
+Meal passes are not transferable.
 Special diets prescribed by a physician are given consideration.

 Off-campus housing.
-The University Center information desk maintains a current listing of off-campus, privately owned rooming houses and apartments.
-A new listing is available each month.
-Since listings change rapidly, prepared housing lists are not furnished by mail.
-Students living off campus should notify the Registrar's office of change in address.
+The University Center information desk maintains a file of off-campus, privately owned rooming houses and apartments.
+Since listings change rapidly, prepared housing lists are not furnished.
+Students living off campus should notify the Office of Registration and Records of change in address.